-The current pandemic has made people think more deeply about their health and what they can do to maintain or improve it.
+The recent pandemic made people think more deeply about their health and what they can do to maintain or improve it.
 People are looking closer at natural remedies and folk medicines, especially those that have the potential to enhance the immune system's ability to defend against viruses in general.
 It's no wonder, then, that demand for chaga has grown.

-There have been no ramdomised human clinical trials and so for that reason, in Europe, Chaga, Inonotus obliquus, has novel food status and can be used in food supplements only, as powder and/or extract.
+There have been no randomised human clinical trials and so for that reason, in Europe, Chaga, Inonotus obliquus, has novel food status and can be used in food supplements only, as powder and/or extract.
 Source: European Commission Novel food catalogue.
 Chaga, and its extracts, have not yet been certified for use in medical products in Europe.

 Human Medical Research on Chaga

 Research has indicated that chaga is a potentially effective therapeutic agent for Inflammatory Bowel Disease / chronic colitis.